-Website Ad Revenue Benchmarks Based on Total Sessions
+Website Ad Revenue: Benchmark Revenue Metrics Based on Session Volume

-While this is by no means a hard and fast rule, below are several key benchmark ranges for digital ad revenue potential based on the number of sessions your website receives.
+Your website earning potential is driven primarily by your traffic volume.
+While these are by no means hard and fast rules, below are several key benchmark ranges for digital ad revenue potential based on the number of sessions your website receives.

 *For publishers with the majority of traffic coming from the US.